 - Obama administration allowed the United Nations to pass a resolution that declared Israel’s growing settlements in the occupied territories illegal.
 Until that vote, the Obama administration had blocked resolutions criticizing Israel by using its veto power in the UN Security Council.

-- With the new presidency regime under Trump, who is more inclined to Israel, the illegal settlements by the Israel in West Bank and Gaza may see a rise.
+- With the presidency regime under Trump, who was more inclined to Israel, the illegal settlements by Israel in West Bank and Gaza saw a rise.

 What does Palestine want?

-- They want Israeli to withdraw to pre-1967 borders and establish independent Palestine state in West Bank and Gaza.
+- They want Israeli to withdraw from pre-1967 borders and establish an independent Palestine state in West Bank and Gaza.

 - Israel should stop all expansion of settlements before coming to peace talks.

-- Palestine wants Palestine refugees who lost their homes in 1948 be able to come back.
+- Palestine wants Palestine refugees who lost their homes in 1948 to be able to come back.

-- Palestine wants East Jerusalem as the capital of Independent Palestine state.
+- Palestine wants East Jerusalem as the capital of the Independent Palestine state.

 What does Israel want?